abhishek-kumar-code/Redfish_Public/Specification.md

 }
 ~~~

-The value of the property is an [extended information object](#extended-information-object).
+The value of the property is an array of [message objects](#message-object).

 ###### Extended Property Information

-An individual property within a JSON object can be annotated with extended information using "@DMTF.ExtendedInfo", prepended with the name of the property.
+An individual property within a JSON object can be annotated with extended information using "@Message.Messages", prepended with the name of the property.

 ~~~json
 {